-Noonmark Mountain Trail is a 5.8 mile moderately trafficked loop trail located near Keene Valley, NY that features beautiful wild flowers and is rated as moderate.
+Noonmark Mountain Trail is a 5.8 mile moderately trafficked loop trail located near Keene Valley, New York that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.

 I did this a few days before hiking the lower great range and in my opinion noonmark had better veiws than any of the peaks on that trail.
 Me and my brother actually took the noonmark trail by accident mistaking it for the begging of the Dix mountain loop.
 Initially we were pretty disappointed and spent most of our time on the peak wishing we were on a taller mountain .
 Looking back however this was a great veiw.
 Pretty Moderate hike with some steep sections, we got up and down pretty quickly.

 The views from the top of Noonmark are to die for with some strenuous sections of steep broad rocks.
 We walked up Noonmark many years ago and, on a recent return visit to Keene, set out to hike up again having decided to try the loop that takes you down the long way - towards Round Pond and then cutting off of that trail back toward the parking lot.
 Big mistake for us.
 The 3 1/2 hour hike (up and back) turned into 7 hours.
 The last stretch of the loop is fairly level but very rocky.
 Beware!